Bamburgh Bowl Hole Cemetery

 The Bowl Hole is an early medieval cemetery site just 300m to the south of Bamburgh Castle.
 It is thought to be the burial ground for the royal court of the Northumbrian palace that lies beneath the present castle.
 The excavation of the site was undertaken by the Bamburgh Research Project (BRP) between 1998 and 2007.

-Although a tradition seems to have developed that the burials were those of Viking warriors the present phase of research has demonstrated them to be a littler earlier than this.
+Although a tradition seems to have developed that the burials were those of Viking warriors our research has demonstrated them to be a little earlier than this.
 A combination of radiocarbon dates and the form of the burials, with very few grave goods, has led to the current interpretation that the cemetery was principally in use in the 7th and 8th centuries AD and that its inhabitants are likely to represent some of the earliest Christians in the ancient Kingdom of Northumbria.

 Whilst it is often difficult to identify the cause of death, study of skeletal remains can reveal a great deal about the life of the individual.
 In many cases it is possible to define the sex and in the case of children and young adults we can determine the age at death with considerable accuracy.
 We have also been able to reveal much about their stature and diet and the use of state of the art isotopic analysis has revealed where many of them grew up.
 The science behind this is complex but the short version is that we are indeed what we eat!
 The geochemical signature derived from the food and water we consume is locked into our teeth at the time they form leaving a kind of finger print that can be traced back to different parts of the UK and Europe.